DOV-Vlaanderen/pydov/docs/installation.rst

 .. _tarball: https://github.com/DOV-Vlaanderen/pydov/tarball/master

+.. _devinstallation:

 For package contributors
 ------------------------

 Noticed a bug, want to improve the documentation?
 Great!
-Have a look at the :ref:`contributing guidelines <contribute>`.
 Want to dive into the code directly on your local machine?
+Make sure to have the development environment setup:

+- Fork the `project repository <https://github.com/DOV-Vlaanderen/pydov>`_ by clicking on the 'Fork' button near the top right of the page.
+This creates a copy of the code under your personal GitHub user account.

 - Clone the `Github repo`_: